webpack-contrib/copy-webpack-plugin/README.md

 Default: `undefined`

-Allows you to modify the contents of multiple files and save the result to one file.
+Allows you to modify the contents of multiple files and save the combined result into a single file.

 > [!NOTE]
 >
 > The `to` option must be specified and point to a file.
-It is allowed to use only `[contenthash]` and `[fullhash]` template strings.
+Only the `[contenthash]` and `[fullhash]` template strings are allowed in the filename.

 **webpack.config.js**